apnadkarni/blt/man/treeview.rst

     Specifies the character sequence to use when spliting the path components.
 The separator may be several characters wide (such as "::") Consecutive separators in a pathname are treated as one.
-If *string* is the empty string, the pathnames are Tcl lists.
+If *string* is the empty string, the pathnames are TCL lists.
 Each element is a path component.
 The default is "".

   **-showtitles** *boolean*